Zemon-tech/zemon-aka-SphereX-/README.md

-# SphereX - Open Source Community Platform edited
+# SphereX - Open Source Community Platform edited 2nd time

 SphereX is a modern web platform for the open source community, built with Next.js 14, Tailwind CSS, and Framer Motion.
 It provides a space for developers to discover projects, share news, and participate in events.